The Coastal Aesthetic: A Technical Guide to Blue Stucco

 Shades: Slate, Navy, Teal, Charcoal-Blue.

-Material: Acrylic Finish (Synthetic) is mandatory.
-This provides the deep, uniform saturation required for modern design.
+Material: Acrylic Finish is mandatory.
+This provides the deep, uniform color saturation required for contemporary architecture.

 3. The Flaw Factor: Telegraphing

-Our Recommendation: If going Dark Blue, choose a Sand Finish or Light Lace texture.
-The roughness diffuses the light and hides surface irregularities.
+Recommendation: If choosing Dark Blue, consider a Sand Finish or Light Lace texture.
+The roughness diffuses the light, helping to mask surface irregularities.

-All stucco releases salts (efflorescence) as it cures.
-On a beige house, you can't see it.
-On a Blue house, it looks like a white haze or white drip marks.
+All cementitious stucco releases mineral salts (efflorescence) as it cures.
+On a beige house, this white powder is often invisible.
+On a Dark Blue house, it appears as a highly visible white haze or streak.

-The Fix: Blue homes require more frequent cleaning.
-We recommend a gentle vinegar-water solution to dissolve the salts without stripping the expensive blue pigment.
+The Solution: Blue homes may require more frequent cleaning.
+We recommend a gentle, low-pressure "Soft Wash" (often with a mild vinegar solution) to dissolve the salts without stripping or etching the blue pigment.
+Never use high-PSI pressure washing on stucco finishes.

 Frequently Asked Questions About Stucco